 Get a vehicle inspection

-- with an authorised inspector (local mechanic)
+- from an authorised inspector (local mechanic) or

 - at a government vehicle inspection facility.

 If you need a roadworthy inspection and a compliance check, you can get the:

 - roadworthy inspection from an authorised inspector and

 - compliance check through a vehicle inspection facility - this means you won't have to book.

 Vehicle inspections can be carried out by authorised vehicle inspectors.